 or exploit the relationship between the client/patient and the veterinarian;

-- you have sufficient knowledge of the animal to initiate at least a general or preliminary diagnosis of the medical condition of the animal.
-This means that you have recently seen and are personally acquainted with the care of the animal by a physical examination of the animal and/or by medically appropriate and timely visits with the animal; and
+- The veterinarian has sufficient knowledge of the patient to initiate at least a general or preliminary diagnosis of the medical condition of the patient.
+This means that the veterinarian is personally acquainted with the keeping and care of the patient by virtue of:

 - only prescribe, deliver, or have delivered prescription drugs when a